• Skip to primary navigation

 Set interface in Java

 The set interface extends the collection interface.
-When there is a requirement is to store a group of the individual object as a single entity where duplicates are not allowed and insertion order not preserved then we should go for the List.
+When there is a requirement to store a group of individual objects as a single entity where duplicates are not allowed and insertion order is not preserved, we should go for the List.

-Like in List, the Set interface does not have a particular order and also not provide control over the position of the elements.
+Like in List, the Set interface does not have a particular order and does not provide control over the position of the elements.

 Set Interface in Java Explanation